 3rd Cycle Research Group

-hosting quarterly cohort meetings to further exchange between peers
+- Hosting three four-day quarterly cohort meetings every year for exchange between peers

 - Organizing an Annual Forum with presentations of researchers of the cohort